TarunKumarR/BankStatementAnalyzer/README.md

 Once you have all the above date ready, just by executing statements similar to following, you can get your monthly savings saved to file "testoutput/monthlytally.csv" and transcations split monthly into testoutput/ folder.

-You can view the output of this test data in [link] (https://github.com/TarunKumarR/BankStatementAnalyzer/tree/master/testoutput)
+You can view the output of this test data in (https://github.com/TarunKumarR/BankStatementAnalyzer/tree/master/testoutput)

 ```
 creditacct = BankStatementAnalyzer("testData/creditcard/", "credit", {"Posted Date": "posted_date",